nchamp22/personal_website/index.md

 title: "Welcome to My Data Science Portfolio"
 ---

 # Hello!
-I'm Noah 👋
+I'm Noah!

 Welcome to my data science portfolio!
-This site shows my journey learning data science and analytics.
-Here you'll find projects that demonstrate what I've learned and discovered.
+This site is part of Brigham Young University's STAT 386 Data Science Process class and showcases my journey in learning data science and analytics.
+As you explore this site, you'll get to know a little more about my background, see some of the projects I am working on, and learn about the skills I am developing.

-## 🎓 About This Portfolio

-This portfolio shows my work learning data science.
-Each project includes:

-- My code with documentation
-- Visualizations I created
-- What I learned and discovered

-I built this site using [Quarto](https://quarto.org/) and host it on [GitHub Pages](https://pages.github.com/).

 ## 🛠️ Skills I'm Learning

-- **Programming**: Python, Pandas for data analysis
+- **Programming**: Python (including Pandas and Numpy)
 - **Visualization**: Creating charts with Matplotlib and Seaborn
 - **Data Collection**: Getting data from files, websites, and APIs
 - **Analysis**: Finding patterns and answering questions with data

+## 🎓 About This Portfolio

+I built this site using [Quarto](https://quarto.org/) and host it on [GitHub Pages](https://pages.github.com/).

 ## 📈 My Projects